Skip to content

 The first block(s) in the output are the modules available through the default software stack.

-The Software stacks block in the output shows the available software stacks: CrayEnv, 4 versions of the LUMI stack and 4 versions of the spack stack in this example.
+The Software stacks block in the output shows the available software stacks: CrayEnv, 6 versions of the LUMI stack, 5 versions of the spack stack, and two stack modules whose name starts with Local- in this example.
 The (S) besides the name shows that these are sticky modules that won't be removed by default by module purge.
 This is done to enable you to quickly clean your environment without having to re-initialize from scratch.
-In the future we may mark some stacks also with LTS next to their name which would then denote that this is a release that we will try to support long-term (ideally two years), but currently the system is changing too rapidly (as some of the hardware is new and not an evolution of previous hardware) so we cannot guarantee any level of longevity for any of the software stacks.
-In fact, experience has shown that we may have to remove a stack after a year or so.

 The next block, titled Modify the module display style, contains several modules that can be used to change the way the module tree is displayed: